LangLeon/starter-hugo-academic/content/authors/leon/_index.md

 ---

 I am a PhD student at the University of Amsterdam, interested in information theory, equivariant deep learning, and pure mathematics more generally.
+More recently, I got very interested in AI alignment.
+You can find my alignment-related writing [on Lesswrong](https://www.lesswrong.com/users/leon-lang).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.